SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/certificates/add-certificate-snap-in.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: add_certificate_snap_in   # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: How to install the Certificate snap-in
+uid: add_certificate_snap_in
-description: How to install the Certificate snap-in on Windows  # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: How to install the Certificate snap-in on Windows
-author: {github-id} # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: howto  # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud   # cloud or onsite
+so.envir: cloud
-so.client: online   # online, web, win, pocket, or mobile
+so.client: online
 ---

 # How to install the Certificate snap-in on Windows